awesomemotive/easy-digital-downloads/readme.md

 ### 1.2.2 ###

-* Fixed problem with sorting downloads by price and added compatibility for Post Types Order plugin
+* New: Added a check to prevent users from deleting all price/download files in download configuration
-* Improved file organization
+* New: Added WPML config file for more WPML compatibility
-* Added new Arabic language files
+* New: Added new Arabic language files
-* Added a Sales Summary dashboard widget
+* New: Added a Sales Summary dashboard widget
-* Updated download configuration with brand new UI and simplified options
+* New: Added cache flush for user purchase history when payments are created
-* Removed button text / style from Download Configuration
+* New: Added new default button color/style options to Settings > Styles
-* Added new default button color/style options to Settings > Styles
+* New: Added new default add-to-cart button text option in Settings > Misc
-* Added new default add-to-cart button text option in Settings > Misc
+* New: Added a new query filter to block direct access to attachments of downloads
-* Added a new query filter to block direct access to attachments of downloads
+* Fix: Bug with undefined index error with the metabox nonce
-* Fixed bug with undefined index error with the metabox nonce
+* Fix: Problem with sorting downloads by price and added compatibility for Post Types Order plugin
-* Added a check to prevent users from deleting all price/download files in download configuration
+* Fix: Bug with percentage based discount codes
-* Added WPML config file for more WPML compatibility
+* Tweak: Improved file organization
-* Dramatically improved admin javascript functions to be more extendable
+* Tweak: Dramatically improved admin javascript functions to be more extendable
-* Updated French language files
+* Tweak: Updated French language files
-* Added cache flush for user purchase history when payments are created
+* Tweak: Updated edd_email_template_tags with $payment_id
-* Fixed a bug with percentage based discount codes
+* Tweak: Updated download configuration with brand new UI and simplified options
-* Updated edd_email_template_tags with $payment_id
+* Tweak: Removed button text / style from Download Configuration

 ### 1.2.1.1 ###

-* Fixed a bug with the earnings per day graph
+* New: Added a new filter for edd_receipt_attachments
-* Added a new filter for edd_receipt_attachments
+* Fix: Bug with the earnings per day graph
-* Improved extendability of payment form
+* Fix: Minor CSS conflict with purchase buttons
-* Fixed a minor CSS conflict with purchase buttons
+* Fix: Security exploit that made it possible for malicious users to purchase variable priced items for free
-* Fixed a security exploit that made it possible for malicious users to purchase variable priced items for free
+* Tweak: Improved extendability of payment form

 ### 1.2.1 ###

-* Added new filters to the taxonomy args for download categories and tags
+* New: Added new filters to the taxonomy args for download categories and tags
-* Fixed incorrect help text for the start/end date of discount codes
+* New: Added a new "Product Notes" meta box to the Edit Download page
-* Fixed a couple of typos
+* New: Added some missing text domains for strings
-* Added a new "Product Notes" meta box to the Edit Download page
+* Fix: Incorrect help text for the start/end date of discount codes
-* Updated German translation
+* Fix: Couple of typos
-* Added some missing text domains for strings
+* Fix: Problem with manually completing purchases
-* Fixed a problem with manually completing purchases
+* Fix: Some problems with international number formatting
-* Fixed some problems with international number formatting
+* Tweak: Updated German translation

 ### 1.2 ###

-* Added reset styles to default fieldsets to account for themes without fieldset styling
+* New: Added reset styles to default fieldsets to account for themes without fieldset styling
-* Added new Date and Time to the View Details purchase popup
+* New: Added new Date and Time to the View Details purchase popup
-* Fixed a bug with radio button toggling in Download Configuration
+* New: Added a missing closing anchor tag
-* Added new CSS for improved styling of checkout error messages
+* New: Added an error notice on download pages if no checkout page is set
-* Added new filter to edd_get_checkout_uri
+* New: Added labels to the checkboxes in the Download Configuration meta box to make fields easier to click on
-* Updated [purchase_collection] to support custom link text
+* New: Added new filter to the EDD languages directory
-* Improved the edd_delete_purchase() function
+* New: Added new CSS for improved styling of checkout error messages
-* Added a missing closing anchor tag
+* New: Added new filter to edd_get_checkout_uri
-* Added an error notice on download pages if no checkout page is set
+* New: Added huge new templating system to [download_history] and [purchase_history] short codes
-* Added labels to the checkboxes in the Download Configuration meta box to make fields easier to click on
+* New: Added huge new templating system for [downloads] short code
-* Added new filter to the EDD languages directory
+* New: Created new global checkout fields and validation methods for use by payment gateways
-* Fixed a bug in the email template preview
+* New: Added new "Purchase History" widget
-* Updated Italian language files
+* New: Added new classes/div to the purchase history widget
-* Updated German language files
+* New: Added new "Total Earnings" stat to the bottom of Payment History
-* Replaced hard-coded instance of "Downloads" with plural label function
+* New: Added CSS styles specific to Twenty Twelve
-* Updated French translation
+* New: Added support for absolute file paths for download files
-* Added huge new templating system to [download_history] and [purchase_history] short codes
+* New: Added a lot of new helper functions for developers
-* Added huge new templating system for [downloads] short code
+* New: Added dozens of new content types to the download processing function
-* Improved the edd_append_purchase_link() function
+* New: Added a new edd_get_payments_args filter
-* Added new edd_payments_page_date_format filter to allow date format in Payment History to be changed
+* New: Added the ability to sort payments by their total price
-* Removed "Deleted" from the payment hsitory filter options
+* New: Added new edd_payments_page_date_format filter to allow date format in Payment History to be changed
-* Made improvements to script loading
+* New: Added a new meta key for payment total so that payments can be sorted by amount
-* Fixed a problem with the auto-generated short code on the All Downloads page
+* New: Added a new option to export all customer emails from Payment History
-* Added a new edd_get_payments_args filter
+* New: Added new edd_download_post_type_args filter
-* Added the ability to sort payments by their total price
+* Fix: Problem with the auto-generated short code on the All Downloads page
-* Minor improvements to the add-ons page
+* Fix: Problem with new downloads not being able to add download files
-* Added a new meta key for payment total so that payments can be sorted by amount
+* Fix: Incorrect variable name in register-settings.php
-* Fixed a problem with new downloads not being able to add download files
+* Fix: Problem with checkout ajax when permalinks are not enabled
-* Improvements to add/remove to/from cart functions with ajax
+* Fix: Few small typos in labels
-* Updated default language files
+* Fix: Deveral undefined index errors
-* Fixed an incorrect variable name in register-settings.php
+* Fix: Discrepancy with the sales per month graph
-* Added a new option to export all customer emails from Payment History
+* Fix: Bug with radio button toggling in Download Configuration
-* Fixed a problem with checkout ajax when permalinks are not enabled
+* Fix: Bug in the email template preview
-* Created new global checkout fields and validation methods for use by payment gateways
+* Tweak: Improved the edd_append_purchase_link() function
-* Added new "Purchase History" widget
+* Tweak: Removed "Deleted" from the payment hsitory filter options
-* Added new classes/div to the purchase history widget
+* Tweak: Made improvements to script loading
-* Improved data sanitization in many files
+* Tweak: Minor improvements to the add-ons page
-* Improved code formatting in many files
+* Tweak: Improvements to add/remove to/from cart functions with ajax
-* Fixed a few small typos in labels
+* Tweak: Updated default language files
-* Added support for absolute file paths for download files
+* Tweak: Improved data sanitization in many files
-* Added a lot of new helper functions for developers
+* Tweak: Improved code formatting in many files
-* Changed the Earnings Per Day graph to show the latest 30 days, instead of the current month
+* Tweak: Changed the Earnings Per Day graph to show the latest 30 days, instead of the current month
-* Improved the way files are downloaded, especially for large files
+* Tweak: Improved the way files are downloaded, especially for large files
-* Fixed a discrepancy with the sales per month graph
+* Tweak: Improved the UI of Download Configuration meta box
-* Added dozens of new content types to the download processing function
+* Tweak: Improved number formatting for prices
-* Fixed several undefined index errors
+* Tweak: Updated Italian language files
-* Improved the UI of Download Configuration meta box
+* Tweak: Updated German language files
-* Added new "Total Earnings" stat to the bottom of Payment History
+* Tweak: Replaced hard-coded instance of "Downloads" with plural label function
-* Added CSS styles specific to Twenty Twelve
+* Tweak: Updated French translation
-* Improved number formatting for prices
+* Tweak: Updated [purchase_collection] to support custom link text
-* Added new edd_download_post_type_args filter
+* Tweak: Improved the edd_delete_purchase() function

 ### 1.1.8 ###